ska-telescope/ska-src-astroquery/README.md

 If you have access to the access to the 'data/namespaces/testing' SKA-IAM group, the cutout file should be produced and saved in the 'output' folder.

-To do:
-- Better error handling
-- Rename variables and modify style for consistency with existing methods
-- Accept all SODA filtering parameters

 ---
 ---